Botanical Name: Calendula officinalis.

 "The energy behind our thoughts and words has power, Calendula's warm, sunlike radiance helps us cultivate compassion and understanding when communicating.
 Call on Calendula to help you speak what is in your heart in a balanced and considerate way, while at the same time listening deeply to what is being said by another."

 Garden Notes: Each spring and early summer, our gardeners transplant over 700 Calendula seedlings, grown from seed, in our greenhouse.
 From late June through September, we hand-harvest hundreds of pounds of these brilliantly orange flower blossoms from our Biodynamic® garden rows.
 Calendula flowers need to be collected every two to three days, ideally on sunny days, once the dew is dry.
 Our hands become sticky from the resin for which Calendula is famous.
 We gently snap the leaf stem at the base of each flower and carefully place them in our baskets for drying.
 The flowers are used for all our oils and salves, and are also immediately tinctured in organic alcohol.
 This continuous picking keeps the plants producing flowers until the fall frost.

-Taste / Energetics: bitter, slightly pungent, mildly aromatic, warming, drying, soothing, protective, clearing.
+Taste / Energetics: bitter, slightly pungent, mildly aromatic, warming, drying, soothing, protective.

 When to reach for it: As part of a skincare routine.
 To support breast health (linked to lymphatic health).
 During the transition seasons and wintertime for balanced energetic, immune, and lymphatic support.
-When seeking lightness and clearing.
+When seeking brightness.
 To support communication and listening.
 During a seasonal reset like an Ayurvedic kitchari cleanse, or other kinds of healing diets.
 To support digestive, breast, vaginal and oral health.